AttorneyOnline/docs/AO Documentation/docs/authoring/Basic Troubleshooting.md

 # Basic Troubleshooting

-It's regretful how have to type this section up (considering #tech_support and #content exists on the AO Discord), but for the uninitiated who don't know how to use the Discord search bar, this document is made just for you.
+It's regretful how we have to type this section up (considering #tech_support and #content exists on the AO Discord), but for the uninitiated who don't know how to use the Discord search bar, this document is made just for you. ***Please note that unless the section states otherwise, all of these situations will occur ONLY on the Client Version of Attorney Online.***

 ## My client won't start!